-Assistant Superintendent, Instructional Services Division
+Instructional Services Divison

 Dr. Charlos Banks joined the district in 2018 as the Senior Executive Director of Student Services.
 She has been a North Carolina educator for 23 years, starting as a secondary classroom teacher and secondary school counselor before becoming a high school assistant principal in 2006 in High Point.
 Banks has also served as a high school principal for the GTCC Middle College and executive director of student services in Guilford County Schools.
 Most recently, she was the interim assistant superintendent of student support services in Guilford County Schools for two years.
 Banks holds a bachelor of arts degree in English from the University of North Carolina at Greensboro.
 She also holds master's degrees in School Counseling from North Carolina Agricultural and Technical State University and in School Administration from the University of North Carolina at Greensboro.
 Banks earned her doctorate in Educational Leadership from High Point University.

-Senior Executive Director, Human Resources
+Human Resources Division

-Erika Murphy-Newkirk is the Senior Executive Director of Human Resources for Chapel Hill-Carrboro City Schools.
-With over 20 plus years of experience in North Carolina Public Schools, Erika is a North Carolina Teaching Fellow that has taught Kindergarten, 2nd, 3rd, 4th, and 6th grades in Pender County Schools, Winston-Salem/Forsyth County Schools, and Durham Public Schools.
+Erika Murphy Newkirk is the Senior Executive Director of Human Resources for Chapel Hill-Carrboro City Schools.
+With over twenty years of experience in North Carolina’s public schools, Erika is a North Carolina Teaching Fellow that has taught Kindergarten, 2nd, 3rd, 4th, and 6th grades in Pender County Schools, Winston-Salem/Forsyth County Schools, and Durham Public Schools.
 She has also held numerous leadership roles in the aforementioned school districts.
-She has served as an adjunct instructor at Winston-Salem State University to pre-service teachers and at North Carolina Central University to teachers seeking an add-on licensure in gifted education.
+She has served as an adjunct instructor at Winston-Salem State University to pre-service teachers and at North Carolina Central University to teachers seeking add-on licensure in gifted education.
 Additionally, she studied Spanish and taught Calculus to high school seniors abroad in Monterrey, Mexico at Prepa Tec de Santa Catarina.
 Erika is a National Board Certified Teacher and served as a DREAM Team consultant for NBPTS for four years.
 As an educator, she was selected to Governor Bev Perdue’s Education Advisory Council.
 Erika received a degree in Elementary Education from North Carolina Central University, and she received her master's degree in Elementary Education from Winston Salem State University both on a full scholarship.
 She received an add-on license in Academically and Intellectually Gifted Education (K-12) from North Carolina Central University.
 She earned a full scholarship and began work on a master’s degree in school administration at North Carolina State University in 2018.
 Prior to joining Chapel Hill-Carrboro City Schools, Erika served as a Regional Education Facilitator at the North Carolina Department of Public Instruction.
 She was responsible for working with school districts, charter schools, and colleges/universities in the north central region of North Carolina.
 Erika is a member of Phi Delta Kappa International and Delta Sigma Theta Sorority, Incorporated.
 Erika was named a Kenan Fellow and an Education Policy Fellowship Program Fellow.
 She was also recognized by her alma mater in 2014, as a top 40 alumnus under 40.